 To be added to the mailing list for the ACCAM course please email email@example.com.
 Those subscribed to the mailing list will receive regular ACCAM updates including course date confirmation, registration opening/closing details as well as wait list information.

 In order to secure a spot in the ACCAM course students must successfully complete the 10% desposit fee ($440) payment either online (Visa or Mastercard only) or by selecting the 'cheque' payment option.
 Please note there is no EFT transfer/BPAY/Paypal method currently available and cash payment is also unacceptable.

 Deposit payments are non-refundable however are transferable to a course commencing in the following 12 months.

-There are plenty of accommodation options surrounding the Alfred Centre and Melbourne Central Business district.
-An accommodation listing is available to students once they secure a spot in the course which offers the best price for accommodation in the area however it is strongly recommended that students check out other accommodation deals online (via wotif.com, lastminute.com.au etc)
+There are plenty of accommodation options surrounding The Alfred Centre and Melbourne's Central Business district.
+An accommodation listing is available to students once they secure a spot in the course which offers the best price for accommodation in the area, however it is strongly recommended that students check out other accommodation deals online (via wotif.com, lastminute.com.au etc.)

 It is strongly recommend that students attending the ACCAM course have an IELTS score of 5 or higher.

 Monash University does not need any documentation from students to apply for the ACCAM course.

 Monash University can provide international students with a letter of acceptance into the course upon successful payment of the 10% deposit.
 This can sometimes be useful when applying for a Visa.

 Please note: Monash University does not arrange Visas for attendance of this course.
 Each country has different requirements so please check your eligibility with your consulate before making the 10% non-refundable deposit payment.

 |SUMMER (December–February): warm to hot